pypy/pypy.org/posts/2024/07/mining-jit-traces-missing-optimizations-z3.md

 PYPYLOG=jit-log-opt:out
 ```

+(This is really a side point for the rest of the blog post, but since the
+question came up I wanted to clarify it: Operations on integers in the Python
+program that the JIT is running don't all correspond 1-to-1 with the `int_...`
+operations in the traces.
+The `int_...` trace operations always operate on
+machine words.
+The Python `int` type supports arbitrarily large integers.
+PyPy
+will optimistically try to lower the operations on Python integers into machine
+word operations, but adds the necessary guards into the trace to make sure that
+overflow outside of the range of machine words is caught.
+In case one of these
+guards fails the interpreter switches to a big integer heap-allocated
+representation.)

 ## Encoding Traces as Z3 formulas

 The last blog post already contained the code to encode the results of